ZM Wellington: 91.1ZM Kapiti station

-Past and present local announcers
+Past local announcers

-During the 1980s, announcers Polly Gillespie, Grant Kereama and Nick Tansley joined ZMFM Wellington, and all three announcers were teamed up in the early 1990s, after the departure of Steve Parr to present the breakfast show.
+During the 1980s, announcers Polly Gillespie, Grant Kereama and Nick Tansley joined ZMFM Wellington, and all three announcers were teamed up in 1991, after the departure of Steve Parr, to present the breakfast show.
 This show was very successful and has been a number 1 rating show in Wellington since the nineties.
 In 2001, the Wellington breakfast show became the new nationwide breakfast, originally Wellington ran their own local news breaks on the half-hour while the rest of the country used the Auckland-based ZM Newsbeat Service.
-For the first year the ZM Morning Crew show ran from 6 am to 10 am in Wellington but finished an hour earlier in the rest of New Zealand this was so Polly, Nick and Grant could present the final hour of their show to a Wellington only audience.
+For the first year the ZM Morning Crew show ran from 6 am to 10 am in Wellington but finished an hour earlier in the rest of New Zealand.
+This was so Polly, Nick and Grant could present the final hour of their show to a Wellington only audience.
+Paradoxically, the final hour of their show was always pre-recorded and ran automated.

 Outside breakfast programming remained local but between 2003 and 2009, local content was reduced to a point where from 2009 the breakfast show was the only show to come out of Wellington.
 Wellington did run their own local news service until 2006 when this was replaced with the networked Newsbeat.
 In April 2014, Polly and Grant moved to The Hits (formerly known as Classic Hits) and ZM launched their new breakfast show produced by Fletch, Vaughan and Megan out of Auckland.
 Polly and Grant presented their nationwide breakfast show on The Hits from Wellington until they left in 2017, later moving to More FM.
 As a result, the ZM Wellington studios are no longer used.